Free Games!

 The free PnP version consists of 90 cards, 230 counters, and the usual rules and play aids.
 You print ’em, you cut ’em, you stick ’em or sleeve ’em.

-Here are the files for the free version:
+Here are the files:

 caudillo-pnp-crisis-cards (Crisis cards and Scoring Round cards)